Software-Applications/restaurant-analysis-py/README.md

-# "Restaurant Analysis" Project
+# "Restaurant Analysis" Project (Class Project nyu-info-2335-201905)

+This is a course project for nyu-info-2335-201905 at Stern School of Business

-This is a data exploration project using data taken from YELP API, which helps potential investors understand customer dinining preferences so that they can make wise investment decisions when setting up new restaurants
+I have built this data exploration tool using sample data from Yelp.
+It helps potential investors analyze customer dining preferences so that they can make wise investment decisions when setting up new restaurants in New York City.

-This application provides stock recommendations by issuing requests to the [AlphaVantage Stock Market API](https://www.alphavantage.co/) in order to provide automated stock or cryptocurrency trading recommendations.
+## Functionality
+This tool can do the following
+  + Extract data from Yelp and write it to Google Sheets
+  + Send an email to the end user updating them about data extract process
+  + Read data from Google Sheets to create visuals
+  + Send an email suggesting the visuals are ready to be viewed.

 ## Scope

-For simplicity fo demonstration, and due to time restrictions set by GoogleDrive API, I have restricted the scope of data to below:
+For simplicity of demonstration, and due to time restrictions set by GoogleDrive API, I have restricted the scope of data to below:

 ### Cuisines -
 'indian', 'chinese', 'italian', 'japanese', 'mediterranean', 'thai', 'american', 'greek', 'fusion', 'korean', 'french', 'spanish', 'middle_eastern', 'moroccan', 'turkish', 'lebanese', 'peruvian', 'german', 'african', 'caribbean'

 ### Location
-'new york City'
+'new york city'

-These values have been embedded within the script.
-No further action is needed at your end.
+These values have been harcoded in the script.
+No further action is needed at your end, unless you want to change the scope

 ## Prerequisites